Roman-Zanotelli/public-user-http-s3-media-loader/README.md

 This repo serves as a milestone/archive of my journey as a cloud architect and developer and does NOT represent my current systems infastructure, but rather the inital phase of my journey.

+Otherwise this system has been heavily reiterated resembling nothing similar in its current state.

 # High-Level System Interaction Overview
 ![public-user-http-s3-media-loader-diagram excalidraw](https://github.com/user-attachments/assets/97f95c10-2a48-413b-9448-dbfa7da68df5)